 SCIN403 Plant Science (3 semester hours)

 This course will provide an overview of plant growth and development as it applies to the disciplines of agriculture, forestry, and horticulture.
 Topics presented will include plant production for food, fiber and fuel, the influence of soils on crops and plant propagation, biotechnology applications, pesticide use, impacts of insects and disease, the influence of genetically modified plants on agriculture, invasive species management, and the implementation of sustainable practices in agricultural and forestry operations.
-Prerequisite: SCIN130 or BIOL134.
+(Prerequisites: SCIN130 or BIOL134)

 SCIN490 Independent Study - Natural Sciences (3 semester hours)

 An opportunity for students to pursue an independent research project or examine a specific area in the natural sciences under the mentorship of a single professor.
 Course is open to upper division students only.
 Participation is at the discretion of the natural sciences program director.
 The course will typically require students to confer regularly with the faculty member and produce a major research paper (25+ pages); there will be no examination.
 Students will submit a proposal prior to the start of the project, a rough draft of the paper during the course, and a final paper and presentation at the end of the course, all of which will count toward the final grade.
 To be eligible for an independent study, students must be enrolled in a bachelors degree program, must have completed 60 hours at APUS toward their current degree program, and should have already contacted a professor and gained approval for the independent study topic.
-Once these conditions are met the student should contact his/her academic advisor.
+Once these conditions are met the student should contact their academic advisor.
 Once the course is open the student must complete an official online registration for the course.
 Prerequisite: Junior status.

 SCIN499 Senior Seminar in Natural Sciences (3 semester hours)

 Instruction in analysis and presentation of original scientific research.
 Each student will carry out an original independent research project which was proposed in SCIN400.
 After data collection, each student will analyze and interpret data collected from the experimental project executed as part of this upper-level course.
-Each student will prepare a scientific paper and a live webinar presentation of his/her research.
+Each student will prepare a scientific paper and a live webinar presentation of their research.
 This is considered the capstone course for students completing majors within the natural sciences.
-(Prerequisite: SCIN400 and completion of a minimum of 106 hours towards your program)
+(Prerequisites: SCIN400 and completion of a minimum of 106 hours towards your program)